MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 # Straightforward-Obsidian2Latex
+Want to write your documents entirely in Obsidian, and then print them to LateX (e.g., for scientific papers and lab reports)?

-An Obsidian to Latex translator that is straightforward to use and has no 🐂💩 unnecessary complexity as an end result.
+This Obsidian to Latex translator is **complete**, straightforward to use, and has no 🐂💩 unnecessary complexity as an end result.

 It is the most complete that I have seen among existing ones, since it offers more niche functionalities, such as:
 - Correct table conversion